Boy wears ‘I will be your friend’ shirt on first day of school

 One little boy’s personalized shirt he wore on the first day back is getting quite the attention, and for all good reasons!

-His name is Black Rajhan, and his bright orange shirt reads, “I will be your friend.”
+His name is Blake Rajhan, and his bright orange shirt reads, “I will be your friend.”

 Local news station WXIA reported Blake’s mom Nikki owns a personalization business and decided to make a special shirt for her son.